MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-adding-or-removing-workflow-activities.md

 ms.assetid: 32de708f-02f7-4021-882b-14ed140ebc89
 ---

-# Adding or Removing Workflow Activities
+# Add or remove Service Manager workflow activities

 >Applies To: System Center 2016 - Service Manager

 Workflow activities are the building blocks of a workflow.
 You can use the procedures in this section to add activities to a workflow; remove, copy, and paste activities; and configure specialized activities to import Windows PowerShell scripts into your workflow.

-## How to Add an Activity to a Workflow
+## Add an activity to a workflow

 Use this procedure to add an activity to a workflow from the **Activities Toolbox** pane in the Service Manager Authoring Tool.